 I came up with a plan and set my mind to paying the debt off as quickly as possible.
 It took two long years, but I did it!
 By April 2019 I was credit card debt free.

-Here are my top 15 tips on how to pay off debt as quickly as possible.
+15 tips to pay off your credit card debt as quickly as possible

 - The first step is the hardest and the most important.
 You need to admit that you have a debt/spending problem and that you want to make a change.
 Face your fears and add up your debts.
 Find copies of your latest paperwork or give the card and loan companies a call for balances, interest rates or interest-free time frames.